-Notes:
+Notes.

-- (1) The Letter "L" represents the director's or chief executive's interests in the shares and underlying shares of the company or its associated corporations. - (2) Among these Shares, 10,017,946 Shares were held by Light Emotion Limited, a company wholly owned by Matrix World Group Limited and 283,230,330 Shares were held by Matrix World Group Limited, a company wholly owned by Mr. Chan Chung Yee, Hubert.
+- (1) The Letter "L" represents the director's or chief executive's interests in the shares and underlying shares of the company or its associated corporations. - (2) Among these Shares, 11,270,189 Shares were held by Light Emotion Limited, a company wholly owned by Matrix World Group Limited and 318,634,121 Shares were held by Matrix World Group Limited, a company wholly owned by Mr. Chan Chung Yee, Hubert.
 By virtue of the provisions of Divisions 7 and 8 of Part XV of the SFO, Matrix World Group Limited is deemed to be interested in the Shares held by Light Emotion Limited and Mr. Chan Chung Yee, Hubert is deemed to be interested in the Shares in which Matrix World Group Limited is interested. - (3) These Shares are registered in the name of Mr. Chan Chung Yee, Hubert. - (4) These Shares were held by Star Global International Limited, a company wholly owned by Mr. Chan Chung Yin, Roy.
-By virtue of the provisions of Divisions 7 and 8 of Part XV of the SFO, Mr. Chan Chung Yin, Roy is deemed to be interested in the Shares held by Star Global International Limited. - (5) These Shares are registered in the name of Mr. Chan Chung Yin, Roy. - (6) These Shares are registered in the name of Mr. Chan Ming Him, Denny. - (7) These Shares are registered in the name of Mr. Ng Chi Hoi. - (8) These Shares are registered in the name of Mr. Ip Man Hon. - (9) These Shares are registered in the name of Mr. Choi Chun Yik - (10) Save as disclosed above, as at the balance sheet date, none of the directors and chief executive of the company had any interest and short positions in the shares, underlying shares and debentures of the company or its associated corporations (within the meaning of Part XV of the SFO) which were required to be notified to the company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests and short positions which he was taken or deemed to have under such provisions of the SFO), or which were required, pursuant to section 352 of the SFO, to be entered in the register maintained by the company referred to therein, or which were required, pursuant to the Model Code for Securities Transactions by directors of Listed Issuers contained in the Listing Rules, to be notified to the company and the Stock Exchange.
+By virtue of the provisions of Divisions 7 and 8 of Part XV of the SFO, Mr. Chan Chung Yin, Roy is deemed to be interested in the Shares held by Star Global International Limited. - (5) These Shares are registered in the name of Mr. Chan Chung Yin, Roy. - (6) These Shares are registered in the name of Mr. Chan Ming Him, Denny. - (7) These Shares are registered in the name of Mr. Ip Man Hon. - (8) These Shares are registered in the name of Mr. Choi Chun Yik. - (9) Save as disclosed above, as at 31st March, 2015, none of the directors and chief executive of the company had any interest and short positions in the shares, underlying shares and debentures of the company or its associated corporations (within the meaning of Part XV of the SFO) which were required to be notified to the company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests and short positions which he was taken or deemed to have under such provisions of the SFO), or which were required, pursuant to section 352 of the SFO, to be entered in the register maintained by the company referred to therein, or which were required, pursuant to the Model Code for Securities Transactions by directors of Listed Issuers contained in the Listing Rules, to be notified to the company and the Stock Exchange.